milonmaze/privacy-terms-observatory-beta/hiltonhonors3.hilton.com/en/policy/global-privacy-statement/index.html.md

 Data Retention Periods
 Changes to this Statement
 Contact Information for Questions or Concerns
+Appendix A: Additional Privacy Provisions Applicable to Processing of Personal Information of Residents of Certain Countries and U.S. States
-Appendix A: Additional Provisions Applicable to Processing of Personal Information of EEA Residents NOTICE RELATING TO THE COVID-19 PANDEMIC
+Appendix B: Additional Provisions Applicable to Processing of Personal Information of Data Subjects in Turkey Appendix C: Provisions Applicable to Processing of Personal Information of China Residents/Citizens NOTICE RELATING TO THE COVID-19 PANDEMIC

 For the purposes of (1) protecting the health and safety of you and team members at Hilton properties, and (2) complying with legal requirements, some Hilton properties may take your temperature when you arrive at the property and/or during your stay.
 If a property is conducting temperature checks of guests, the property will make available to you a privacy notice about the temperature checks.
 The notice will include details such as what personal information is being collected, the legal basis for the collection of such information, the purpose for which the information will be used, and how long the information will be retained.
 For more information on Hilton’s commitment to you during the COVID-19 pandemic, please click here.